MikeFot/Java--GIS-Shapefile-Parser-and-Processor/README.md

 Java Desktop application for Windows which allows for the parsing and processing (displaying, coordinate system transformation, exporting to KML, CSV, SQLite) of Shapefiles.

 ##Description
-Supports parsing of shapefiles, coordinate system transformation, and exporting to KML / SQLite / CSV (work in progress on that one).
+Supports parsing of shapefiles, coordinate system transformation, and exporting to KML / SQLite / CSV (as-is and with transformed coordinates).

 ##Dependencies
 - GeoTools 9.4 (http://www.geotools.org/)